Battle of Mohi: Warnings and Hungarian preparations

-In 1223, the expanding Mongol Empire defeated a group of semi-allied Rus city states at the Kalka River using their famous tactic of the feigned retreat under Subutai and Jebe.
+In 1223, the expanding Mongol Empire defeated a group of semi-allied Rus city states at the Kalka River, using the ancient horse-archer tactic of the feigned retreat under Subutai and Jebe.
 This was part of their great cavalry raid to explore the lands beyond their knowledge under the direction of Genghis Khan.

 The defeated princes of Rus who were captured by the Mongols were crushed to death under a victory platform following the battle.
-At this time, the Mongols were purely an expeditionary force in Europe, and did not besiege major cities such as Kyiv until decades later, under the direction of Genghis Khan's son and successor, Ogedei.
+At this time, the Mongols were purely an expeditionary force in Europe, and did not besiege major cities such as Kyiv until decades later, under the direction of Genghis Khan's son and successor, Ögedei.

 Hungary had tried to convert the Cumans to Christianity and expand its influence over them for several decades beforehand.
 The Hungarian king Béla IV even began to use the title "King of Cumania".
 When Cuman refugees (ca. 40,000 people) sought refuge in his kingdom after being crushed by the Mongols, it seemed that at least a portion of the Cumans had accepted Hungarian rule.
 The Mongols saw Hungary as a rival, and the Cuman migration to Hungary as a casus belli.
 In their ultimatum, they also blamed Hungary for "missing envoys".